gautam-divyanshu/talawa-docs/docs/talawa-api-docs/interfaces/libraries_dbLogger.InterfaceLoggableDocument.md

 #### Defined in

-node_modules/mongoose/types/document.d.ts:142
+node_modules/mongoose/index.d.ts:619

-___
+---

 ### id

 • `Optional` **id**: `any`

-The string version of this documents _id.
+The string version of this documents \_id.

 #### Inherited from